Why do we need to know

 So, let’s take a look at which methods are called in

-UIApplicationDelegate and when do we need to add code into each of them.
+UIApplicationDelegate and when we need to add code to each of them.

-willFinishLaunchingWithOptions called, we know that our app’s launch process has been started, main storyboard or nib file has been loaded but the app is still in inactive state.
-If our app is launched by a specific reason like a remote push notification or home screen shortcut, this information will be inside the
+willFinishLaunchingWithOptions called, we know that our app’s launch process has been started, main storyboard or nib file has been loaded but the app is still in an inactive state.
+If our app is launched for a specific reason, like a remote push notification or home screen shortcut, this information will be inside the

 options.
-The important thing to know here is that the system might call other
+The important thing to know here is that the system might call for other

 UIApplicationDelegate methods in these cases.
 For instance, if the app is called to open a URL, the system calls

 options provide necessary information for us to react to these events properly.
-The other great example is Twitter feed.
-We can see that whenever we terminate the Twitter iOS app and open again, it resumes from the where we left.
-It doesn’t scroll to top all the time.
-If we want to implement the same state restoring feature, one of the required steps is calling the
+The other great example is the Twitter feed.
+We can see that whenever we terminate the Twitter iOS app and open it again, it resumes from where we left off.
+It doesn’t scroll to the top all the time.
+If we want to implement the same state-restoring feature, one of the required steps is to call the

 makeKeyAndVisible() method of